-This option is only available if you have Critical Illness Cover or TPD Cover, attached or linked to your Life Cover.
+SUPER NON SUPER This option is only available if you have Critical Illness Cover or TPD Cover, attached or linked to your Life Cover.
 This option allows you to reinstate your Life Cover sum insured after it has been reduced as a result of a benefit being paid on your attached, or linked, Critical Illness Cover or TPD Cover, without having to provide further evidence of medical, pastimes or occupation to us.

-You may apply to reinstate your attached or linked Life Cover sum insured within 30 days of the 12-month anniversary of:

-- the date we received your fully completed claim form in relation to which the full or partial Critical Illness Cover or TPD Cover sum insured is paid; or - the date you satisfied the: - Critical Illness Event definition in respect of the Critical Illness Benefit paid; or - the TPD definition in respect of the Total and Permanent Disability Benefit paid.
+You may apply to reinstate your attached or linked Life Cover sum insured within 30 days of the later of: 12 months after the date we received your fully completed claim form in relation to which the full or partial Critical Illness Cover or TPD Cover sum insured is paid; or 12 months after the date you satisfied the: Critical Illness Event definition in respect of the Critical Illness Benefit paid; or the TPD definition in respect of the Total and Permanent Disability Benefit paid.
 If your premium type is stepped, the premium for your reinstated Life Cover will be based on your age at the time of the reinstatement.
 If your premium type is level, the premium for your reinstated Life Cover will be based on your age at your plan commencement date.

-- Any premium loadings, exclusions or varied terms that applied to your original Life Cover, will also apply to the reinstated Life Cover. - The Indexation Benefit will apply to the reinstated Life Cover. - The Future Increase Benefit is not available under your reinstated Life Cover. - This option expires on the plan anniversary immediately after you turn 65.
+Important things to note Any premium loadings, exclusions or varied terms that applied to your original Life Cover, will also apply to the reinstated Life Cover.
+The Indexation Benefit will apply to the reinstated Life Cover.
+The Future Increase Benefit is not available under your reinstated Life Cover.
+This option expires on the plan anniversary immediately after you turn 65.